+The IELTS test is usually available in major cities across Australia, and candidates can choose from a range of test dates and locations.
 You can take the test at many approved centres across the country.
 Registration is also done online.
 Check directly on the IELTS website to choose your center and register to take the test.
 Plan to register several weeks in advance.

 In any case, make sure you choose the IELTS test you are required to pass (Academic or General) when registering.

 What score do I need to obtain?

 The higher you can score, the better it is!
 Indeed the test results will reflect a better understanding and ability to communicate in English.
 Before taking your test and preparing for it, make sure you check the score required by your university or school.

 The average to be achieved will depend on the school / university.
 This information may be found on your offer letter from the faculty.